psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 ```
 But that's all by the by...

-Returning to the tragic case of Henry Card, and the behaviour he was trying to recreate: what was the *Ardlamont Shooting Case*, aka the *Ardlament Mystery*, or the *Monson Case*?
+Returning to the tragic case of Henry Card, and the behaviour he was trying to recreate: what was the *Ardlamont Shooting Case*, aka the *Ardlamont Mystery*, or the *Monson Case*?